nicksstapleton/blog/_posts/2022-12-22-esv-heirloom-bible-legacy-edition-review.md

 The list price for the Bible is $399, which is no small amount of money.
 No one _needs_ to spend this much on a Bible.
 But, like many things, we invest more in the things we use often and care most about.
 For that amount, Crossway provides a lifetime guarantee for the Bible.

-Overall, the ESV Heirloom Bible, Legacy Edition is a beautiful and timeless Bible that will make an excellent addition to any collection.
-Its high-quality construction and elegant design make it a true heirloom piece that will be treasured for generations to come.
+Overall, the ESV Heirloom Bible, Legacy Edition is a beautiful and timeless Bible that you will be excited to open and read.
+Its high-quality construction and elegant design should deliver for decades to come.

-If you are looking for a Bible that is both functional, easy to read, and beautiful, the ESV Heirloom Bible, Legacy Edition is the perfect choice.
+If you are looking for a Bible that is both functional, easy to read, and beautiful, the ESV Heirloom Bible, Legacy Edition might be the one.

 If you're looking for more info or you're interested in ordering a copy for yourself, you can do it [here](https://www.crossway.org/bibles/esv-heirloom-bible-legacy-edition-hrwnlthr/).